& Bernese Mountain Dogs

 For more information about both breeds please visit these websites to see if this breed is suitable for you:

-If you are interested in a Glenbern puppy (or adult) as a pet, please fill in this Questionnaire.
+If you are interested in a Glenbern puppy or adult, please fill in the appropriate Questionnaire.

 & Bernese Mountain Dogs